YottaDB/YDBDoc/ProgGuide/commands.rst

    ZCOM[PILE][:tvexpr] expr[,...]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The expression argument specifies one or more relative or absolute paths to filenames, which must include the .m extension.
 If the file specification does not include a .m extension, ZCOMPILE assumes a default file extension of ".m".
 Wildcards are acceptable in the path specification.
-The specification can be optionally prefixed by qualifiers valid for a mumps command.
+The specification can be optionally prefixed by qualifiers valid for a yottadb command.

 The $ZCSTATUS intrinsic special variable holds the value of the status code for the compilation performed by a ZCOMPILE command.

-For a description of the arguments and qualifiers of the mumps command, refer to `Chapter 3: “Development Cycle” <./devcycle.html>`_.
+For a description of the arguments and qualifiers of the yottadb command, refer to `Chapter 3: “Development Cycle” <./devcycle.html>`_.

 +++++++++++++++++++++++++++++
 Examples of ZCOMPILE